MaximumOctopus/FolderScanUltra/README.md

 In 2022 I decided to rename it and add it to my pool of applications receiving regular updates (two applications now, so maybe a puddle, not a pool).
 It'll be distanced somewhat from xinorbis and become better for it.
 Many updates are planned.

 # Release History

+5.10 / August 10th 2023

+Added: /filter:n where n is a category, to filter the scan by the specified category
+       Valid n as follows:

+       Program files      PROG
+       System files       SYS or SYSTEM
+       Graphic files      GFX or GRAPHIC
+       Movie files        MOVIE or FILM
+       Audio files        SND or SOUND
+       Programming files  COD or CODE
+       Compressed files   COM or ZIP
+       Other files        OTH or OTHER
+       Custom             Ci where i is 1 to 10 for custom category 1 to 10

+Added: /benford
+       Outputs a Benford's Law distribution to the console

+A few tweaks and minor bug fixes.

 5.9 / January 27th 2023